 Student Loan Payoff Calculator

 See how extra student loan payments accelerate payoff and reduce total interest.
 Enter your current loan balance, interest rate, repayment plan (Standard, Extended, or custom years), and any extra monthly payment you plan to make.
 The calculator displays your standard payoff timeline alongside your accelerated payoff scenario, showing total months saved and total interest saved by paying extra.
 Even $50 or $100 extra per month significantly cuts your payoff time and total interest cost, because extra payments reduce principal faster, which means less interest accrues in subsequent months.
 The savings compound over years.
 This calculator uses standard fixed-payment amortisation and includes an amortisation schedule showing the first six months plus the final month of your loan.
-Federal student loan interest rates for 2024-2025 are: Undergraduate Direct loans 6.53%, Graduate Unsubsidized 8.08%, Direct PLUS loans 9.08%.
+Federal student loan interest rates for the 2026-27 academic year are: Undergraduate Direct loans 6.52%, Graduate Unsubsidized 8.07%, Direct PLUS loans 9.07%.
 However, always verify your actual rate by logging into StudentAid.gov or your servicer portal, as rates change annually on July 1.
 The calculator also notes that if you are pursuing Public Service Loan Forgiveness, extra payments may not provide additional benefit if the remaining balance will be forgiven.

 Enter your loan balance, interest rate, and any extra monthly payment.
 The calculator shows two plans side by side: your standard payoff and accelerated payoff with extra payments, including the interest you save and how many months earlier you become debt-free.